Inflation in Hungary

 Hungary - Inflation

-Inflation inched down to 3.3% in July from 3.4% in June, creeping closer to the midpoint of the Central Bank’s target range of 3.0% plus or minus 1.0 percentage point.
-Similarly, core inflation, in seasonally-adjusted terms, dipped to 3.7% from 3.8% in the previous month.
+Inflation dropped to 2.8% in September from 3.1% in August, marking the lowest reading since January and falling below the midpoint of the Central Bank’s target range of 3.0% plus or minus 1.0 percentage point.
+Meanwhile, core inflation, in seasonally-adjusted terms, inched up to 3.9% in September from 3.7% in August.

 Hungary - Inflation Data